hemeda3/universal-developer-installation-helper/README.md

 you should see new icon in your desktop looks like hardisk with name sf_new you should  be able to doubleclick on it and you should be able to see all files and folders inside it, which shared from Windows  **
-####3- go to your shared folder in windows and import XXX ssl  certificate (XXXXCERTIFATE.crt) you got from me by Email,  => AhmedYousri.SalamaMohammed@Td.com
+####3- go to your shared folder in windows and import TD ssl  certificate (TDBankGroupSHA2InternalBrowsingRootCertificate.crt) you got from me by Email,  => AhmedYousri.SalamaMohammed@Td.com
 ####4- import ssl to firefox  ############
 1- open firefox by click on your left side bar in ubuntu 2- in firefox press ctrl + t